What’s Going Around: RSV, COVID, asthma issues

-WellSpan Pediatric Medicine Physicians across the Midstate are seeing RSV, asthma exacerbations and other viruses that are not RSV, flu or COVID.
+(WHTM) — WellSpan Pediatric Medicine Physicians across the Midstate are seeing RSV, asthma exacerbations, and other viruses that are not RSV, flu, or COVID.

 The CVS MinuteClinic in York is seeing viral upper respiratory infections and COVID.